cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 Wisconsin Educational Communications Board, [*The Ways: Stories on Culture and Language from Native Communities Around the Central Great Lakes*](https://theways.org/)

-(website on native cultures and languages of the Great Lakes area).
+(website on native cultures and languages of the North American Great Lakes area).

 ## Online Resources: